quasiyoke/class-fu/README.md

 $('.cow', '- cow + well-done + delicious + steak');
 ```
 ### Waiting until content loaded
 If you just put your document's objects' manipulating code on the page, it won't work, because browser often runs scripts earlier than page is completely processed.
 To run your code right after all preparations, you must subscribe on `DOMContentLoaded` event.
-The simplest way to do it --- use class-fu:
+The simplest way to do it &mdash; use class-fu:
 ```javascript
 ClassFu(function($){
   $('.cow', '- cow + well-done + delicious + steak');
 });
 ```
-Notice, we put cows' cooking into function which has `$` shortcut as argument --- class-fu will call this function back when content loaded and pass its factory as first argument.
+Notice, we put cows' cooking into function which has `$` shortcut as argument &mdash; class-fu will call this function back when content loaded and pass its factory as first argument.
 This allows to redefine and use `window.$` as you want.

 That's all!
 Cows will be ready right when you open the page.